-Terpenes are compounds produced by many plants, and above all they produce aromas, helping create plants’ unique scents.
-They can also play a role in defending the plant from predators, or helping it heal from injuries.
+Terpenes (or terpenoids) are compounds produced by many plants, and above all they produce aromas, helping create plants’ unique scents.
+They also play a role in defending the plant from predators, and helping it heal from injuries.
 There are tens of thousands of different terpenes out there in the world - and the cannabis plant alone has over 100 of them.

-Dipping your toes into the world of terpenes can seem daunting because there’s so many.
+Exploring the world of terpenes can seem daunting because there’s so many of them.
 But some terpenes are more common than others, and a strain’s name can sometimes be a clue as to what terpenes might be inside.
-For example, if a strain has “lemon” in its name, it probably contains high amounts of the terpene lemonene.
-Sometimes, the product info about a particular strain will include a list of terpenes, or at least its most dominant terpene.
+If a strain has “lemon” in its name, it probably contains high amounts of the terpene limonene.
+Sometimes, the product info about a particular strain will include a list of terpenes.

 The effects of terpene vary greatly: some help with relaxation, others improve mood, some can produce drowsiness, others are said to help with anxiety.
 Only a few terpenes have been intensively studied by researchers, so there is still a lot to discover about these compounds.
-But it’s thought by some experts that the terpene profile of a strain might matter more than whether it is an indica, sativa, or hybrid strain.
+But the terpene profile of a strain might matter more than whether it is an indica, sativa, or hybrid strain.

-If you want to get the biggest possible effect from the cannabinoids and terpenes in your herb, vaporizing using a dry herb vaporizer is your best bet.
+If you want to get the most cannabinoids and terpenes from your herb, vaporizing using a dry herb vape is your best bet.
 The main reason is temperature control.
 When you smoke, the temperature of the cannabis hits at least 600° F, and can go as high as 4000° F (2200° C)!
 This is overkill, because THC is released as vapour starting at around 315° F (157° C).
 Some terpenes are even more delicate, becoming released at temperatures as low as 212° F (100° C).

-Smoking ends up burning some of the active ingredients before you manage to take them in, and then you don’t get as much mileage out of your bud.
-Vaporizers let you heat cannabis up to the point that the active ingredients will be released into vapor, without making it so hot that it burns.
-Vaporizing is also healthier than smoking, and because it’s not scorching the cannabis, vaping allows the taste and aroma to come through much more clearly.
+Vaporizing is also better for lung health than smoking, and because it’s not scorching the cannabis, vaping allows the natural taste and aroma to come through much more clearly.
 It’s also more discreet and doesn’t create as much smell.
 Just make sure you're grinding your herb correctly to get the best effects.

-When vaping, you’re also able to target just some of the compounds in cannabis, if you want.
+When vaping, you’re also able to target just some of the compounds in cannabis.
 Vaporizing at a lower temperature will release some terpenes but not others, and as you increase the temperature, you’ll start to get THC as well as additional terpenes.
 CBD has a boiling point of 356°F / 180°C.

 As a general rule, vaping at lower temperatures will produce lighter effects which may be more conducive to some activities.
-All vaporized cannabis can still be reused as ABV (“already been vaped”) herb, and the lower the temperature it was vaporized at, the more active ingredients will remain when you decide to reuse it.
+All vaporized cannabis can still be reused as already vaped bud (AVB or ABV), and the lower the temperature it was vaporized at, the more active ingredients will remain when you decide to reuse it.

 Here’s a list of some of the most commonly-found terpenes out there, along with their most frequently reported effects and ideal vaping temperature.
 It can be a good idea to take a “low and slow” approach when trying out different terpene profiles, to understand how they impact your experience.